 The same goes for DDoS attacks, which are aimed to incapacitate your web server by flooding it with malicious traffic from a botnet.
 This pertains to a network of infected devices created for the purpose of overwhelming target systems.

 There are also several security plugins specifically designed to work on the WordPress platform.

-Wordfence Security, for instance, is an all-in-one security plugin that features a web application firewall and on-demand malware scanner.
+Another plugin is Wordfence Security, which is an all-in-one security plugin that features a web application firewall and on-demand malware scanner.
 You can also use it to set up two-factor authentication, which makes your website virtually impervious to brute force attacks.

 Of course, most of the advanced security features of Wordfence Security are locked behind a paywall — just like other security tools in and out of the WordPress plugin repository.
 But this doesn’t mean you should settle for a free solution.